-What Is the Purpose of Trade Mark Licencing?
+What Is the Purpose of Trade Mark Licensing?

-One of the benefits of a trade mark includes the right to commercialise it, including licencing.
-Trade mark licencing refers to an agreement where a trade mark owner (the licensor) permits someone else (the licensee) to use their trade mark.
+One of the benefits of a trade mark includes the right to commercialise it, including licensing.
+Trade mark licensing refers to an agreement where a trade mark owner (the licensor) permits someone else (the licensee) to use their trade mark.
 Usually, this is done within certain parameters.
 For example, they may only be able to use it within a certain geographical location.

 |Non-exclusive||A non-exclusive agreement allows the licensor to use the trade mark and grant other third parties the same licence.|

-If you are a trade mark owner, some of the advantages of licencing are outlined in the table below.
+If you are a trade mark owner, some of the advantages of licensing are outlined in the table below.

-On the contrary, some of the disadvantages of licencing for a trade mark owner are explored in the table below.
+On the contrary, some of the disadvantages of licensing for a trade mark owner are explored in the table below.

 |Added competition||The very nature of such agreements means that the relationship between licensor and licensee can become competitive.
 For this reason, it is common to stipulate geographical limitations.|

-A written contract should outline your licencing agreement.
-When drafting the licencing agreement, some things you should consider including are:
+A written contract should outline your licensing agreement.
+When drafting the licensing agreement, some things you should consider including are:

-- the type of licencing agreement (i.e., sole, exclusive or non-exclusive);
+- the type of licensing agreement (i.e., sole, exclusive or non-exclusive);

 - the duration of the agreement;